Skip to main content

 Rukka has far and away the best assortment of laminated suits on the market.

 Now Rukka has a more comprehensive range of laminated, Gore-Tex suits than any other manufacturer.
 At the time of putting this review together, they had six.
-In terms of protection, all except one are AA rated, although our favourite, ironically, is the single-A rated Nivala!
+In terms of protection, all except one are AA rated, although our favourite, ironically, is the single-A rated Rukka Nivala!

 EN17092 Darmstadt machine